 You will begin to notice a decrease in engine oil over a period of time.
 This happens because the pistons are no longer keeping all of the engine oil inside the engine, so it begins to leak into the combustion chamber.

-From the exhaust pipe you will see excessive white exhaust smoke.
-This is caused from the engine oil burning in the combustion chamber.
+From the exhaust pipe, you will see excessive white exhaust smoke.
+This is caused by the engine oil burning in the combustion chamber.

 The vehicle will not perform well when it has low compression.
 It will feel sluggish when you try to speed up or process extra weight.

-As compression decreases, so does fuel efficiency.
+As compression decreases, so do fuel efficiency.
 You will notice that your car requires more fuel to run the same distance.

 Piston Rings Replacement Cost

 The short answer is upwards of $1500, but it can be much more depending on the vehicle.
 The labor costs are the majority of how much the rings will cost.